NixOS/rfcs/rfcs/0174-improve-terminology.md

 - Beginners often get confused on the terminology and naming
 - Teachers have to go on tangents related to terminology and naming, wasting precious time and capacity of their students on complicated terminology instead of education

-Additionally, rigorously defining the terminology and naming would benefit SEO, as well as improve the experience of discovering Nix-related materials with search engines.
+Additionally, rethinking the terminology and naming would benefit SEO, as well as improve the experience of discovering Nix-related materials with search engines.
 Currently, there are a few issues with doing that:

 - Depending on your locale, location and other variables, you may encounter unrelated search results.
 This is because the name "Nix" is also used by other things: [Wikipedia-compiled list](https://en.wikipedia.org/wiki/Nix)
 - Issues that can be attributed to Nix package manager or Nixpkgs are easier searched with "NixOS" in query rather than "Nix".
 This is partly because the users of Nix and NixOS overlap, and partly because "NixOS" is just a more concrete term to search by